Experience and qualifications – 10 years as an NHS Speech and language therapist

-I worked for ten years as a speech and language therapist in the British National Health Service.
-I then started doing research which ended in 2002 as a PhD in linguistics at the University of Durham.
+After ten years as a speech and language therapist in the British National Health Service I started doing research which ended in 2002 as a PhD in linguistics at the University of Durham.
 I described some well-known patterns in children’s speech errors and some which had not been described before.
 I asked: Why do errors pattern the way they do?
 It is odd that they pattern at all.
 And I described what seemed to be a new therapy idea, based on possible words, rather than actual words, making use of the patterns which occur naturally in children’s speech.
 More research has shown that this was in fact an update of an idea from 1669.

 I now work as a clinical linguist, and do research, and go to conferences, and give papers if I think I have something to say.